 Rare German Stamps of the Late 1800s

-One of the first Germany stamps coveted by devoted stamp collectors is the 1849 One Kreuzer Black valued at $45,000.
+One of the first German stamps coveted by devoted stamp collectors is the 1849 One Kreuzer Black, valued at $45,000.
 It’s also commonly referred to as the Schwarzer Einser.

-Originally 832,000 stamps were printed, but almost all were taken out of circulation by 1851.
+Originally 832,000 stamps were printed, but almost all were taken out of circulation by 1851, leaving only a few rarities for collectors and Philatelists to scavenge.

 1849 One Kreuzer – $45,000

 Just a year before, in 1850, the Sachsen 3 Pfennige was released.
-With no more than 4,000 copies existing today, one stamp is worth $38,000.
+With up to 4,000 copies existing today, one stamp is worth $38,000.
 These would be most comparable to the Great Britain Penny Reds.

 Sachsen 3 Pfennige – $38,000